-The Home Energy Assistance grant, help low-income families stay warm in Winter heating bills.
-This also applies to warm weather states.
+The Home Energy Assistance grant, help low-income families stay warm in winter heating bills.
+This also applies to warm-weather states.
 This program relieves financial burdens and saves lives.
-Each year eliminating the used of fireplaces, stoves, heaters, kerosene stoves to heat a home.
+Each year eliminating the use of fireplaces, stoves, heaters, kerosene stoves to heat a home.
 Home Weatherization Program.

 This program limits the risk of carbon monoxide poisoning and accidental fire by overloaded electrical circuits.
-Making the necessary repairs, will save energy and ensure greater safety to low-income families.
+Making the necessary repairs, will save energy and ensure greater safety for low-income families.

 Get Help with Home Heating Help

 Federal funds are distributed to individual states to be administered to those in need.
 They make a payment directly to your utility company or you will receive a check in the first week of February to be used for utility bills.